csev/cc4e/book/chap03.md

         printf("error - n is zero\n");

-The indentation shows unequivocally what you want, but the compiler doesn't get the message, and associates the else with the inner if.
+The indentation shows unequivocally what you want, but the compiler doesn't get the message, and associates the `else` with the inner `if`.
 This kind of bug can be very hard to find.

-By the way, notice that there is a semicolon after z = a in
+By the way, notice that there is a semicolon after `z = a` in

 [comment]: <> (page 53 , CHAPTER 3 CONTROL FLOW 53 )